crypto-lake/analysis-sharing/README.md

 Run locally with python3.8 or later.
 Install requirements.txt and run using `jupyter notebook` shell command.

-Or run online via *Binder* using the link to *nbviewer* above and then the three rings icon to the top-right.
+Or run online via *Binder* using the link to *nbviewer* above and then click the three rings icon to the top-right.

+## FAQ

+Q: Can you share your alpha? / Should we share our alpha?
+A: No. The point of quant research is that everyone should come up with his own 'alpha'.
+This repository and *Lake* project just aim to make this easier by sharing the basics.

+Q: Give me the market data for free.
+A: We actually have to pay to collect them and even pay for the traffic when you're downloading them from AWS.